 Justification of Red List Category

-This species is very rare, with recent records from only three locations suggesting that the total population is extremely small and severely fragmented.
-A continuing decline is inevitable given the rapid rates of habitat loss in the region.
+This species is very rare with only few recent records, suggesting that the total population is extremely small.
+A continuing decline is inferred from rapid rates of habitat loss in the region.
 These factors qualify the species as Critically Endangered.

-The population is estimated to number 50-249 mature individuals based on an assessment of known records, descriptions of abundance and range size.
+The population is estimated to number c.110-260 individuals, based on an assessment of known records, descriptions of abundance and range size.
 This is consistent with recorded population density estimates for congeners or close relatives with a similar body size, and the fact that only a proportion of the estimated extent of occurrence is likely to be occupied.
-This estimate is equivalent to 75-374 individuals in total, rounded here to 70-400 individuals.
+This equates to approximately 70-180 mature individuals, placed here in the band 50-249 mature individuals.

 This species has historically been rare, although the reasons behind this apparent rarity are not understood.
-However, it has been recorded from just three locations in recent years and is suspected to be declining owing to widespread habitat loss within its range.
+However, it has only been recorded from one locality in recent years and is suspected to be declining owing to widespread habitat loss within its range.

-Columbina cyanopis is known from very few records over a wide range in the interior of Brazil.
-There is a small population in the Serra das Araras, Mato Grosso (da Silva and Oniki 1988, B. A. Carlos per A. Whittaker in litt.
-1999), most recently recorded in 2007 (Valadão 2012).
-However the only other recent records are from near Cuiabá (also in Mato Grosso) in the 1980s, and one individual at Campo Grande, Mato Grosso do Sul, in 1992 (Parker and Willis 1997).
+Columbina cyanopis is known from very few localities over a wide range in the interior of Brazil.
+The species has been recorded in the Serra das Araras, Mato Grosso in 1986 and 2007 (da Silva and Oniki 1988, Valadão 2012), but searches here in 2010 and 2011 failed to encounter the species (SAVE Brasil 2010, 2011).
+In 2015, the species was recorded at a site in Minas Gerais, and a subsequent expedition in 2016 recorded up to 12 individuals and obtained photographs and voice recordings (Baptista et al. 2016, de Castro 2016).
+In 2019 a new population was found in Botumirim State Park in Minas Gerais.
+The only other recent records are from near Cuiabá (also in Mato Grosso) in the 1980s, and one individual at Campo Grande, Mato Grosso do Sul, in 1992 (Parker and Willis 1997).
 Historical records are also scarce, with five specimens collected in Mato Grosso in 1823-1825, two from Goiás in 1940-1941, and one from São Paulo in 1904.
-The first photographs were obtained in May 2016 in Minas Gerais, following sightings in June 2015; at least 12 individuals have been observed (Baptista et al. 2016).

 Conservation Actions Underway